ddsjoberg/gtsummary/tests/testthat/_snaps/tbl_continuous.md

       tbl_continuous(trial, variable = age, include = c(trt, grade), value = trt ~
         "XXXXXXXXXX")
     Condition
-      Error in `FUN()`:
+      Error in `tbl_continuous()`:
       !
-Error in `value` argument for variable "trt" i Value must be one of "Drug A" and "Drug B".
+There was an error in the `value` argument for variable "trt".
+      The list value must be one of "Drug A" and "Drug B".

 ---